Blokz101/Obsidian-Vault/Journal/Thursday Jun 2nd, 2022.md

 \[*05:57:40 pm*\] I just tied an 8lb weight to the winch and applied 12v.
 It lifted it easily and when it dropped a corner of the weight landed on the rope, cut it, and damaged the outer sheath of the weight.
 Whoops...
 I am going to redesign the winch to have a larger diameter, be longer and add something to keep the rope on the winch.

 \[*06:11:53 pm*\] I am also realizing that these progress notes are longer than I intended and I will need a better format for these.
 Because of that I am going to forgo measuring the basic parameters and instead rework some of this system.

+\[*07:19:48 pm*\] Just finished designing the new motor winch.
+It now has a lip to prevent the string from going off the side and a slight incline towards the end that the rope is attached to to hopefully keep the rope winding compact.